vbustabad/home-deluxe-application-api/README.md

 - You won't be yelled at, belittled, or scolded
 - You won't be put on the spot without support
 - There's nothing you can do to instantly fail or blow it.

+<p class='util--hide'>View <a href='https://learn.co/lessons/react-redux-assessment'>React Redux Portfolio Project</a> on Learn.co and start learning to code for free.</p>